ank266/discordbot/README.md

 To start the bot, run:
   `python run_script.py`
 ## Usage
-- Run the commands $commands for all commands, $ecommands for bot editing commands, $vcommands for the voice call speech commands for more insight on the commands.
+- Run the commands $commands for a description all general commands, $ecommands for bot editing commands, $vcommands for the voice call speech commands for more insight on the commands.
 - Or visit the general_commands/qol.py file and scroll to the commands functions for help with the commands.

+- Example code `$askGem how are you` to so ask gemini 'how are you'.
+- Example code `clearHistory` to clear the history of the chat with gemini.
 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.
 ## Contribution Guidelines